wfercanas/wfercanas.com/src/content/frontend/230630-load-fonts-with-fontface-api-and-react.md

 ## Theme Provider

-Continuing with the use of styled-components, we have inside the library the _<ThemeProvider />_ [component](https://styled-components.com/docs/advanced#theming).
+Continuing with the use of styled-components, we have inside the library the ThemeProvider [component](https://styled-components.com/docs/advanced#theming).

 With this component, we can define a theme, pass it as props to the provider and guarantee that each styled-component we create will have access to that theme.